St. James Chapter, NSDAR, Westminster, United Kingdom, National Society Daughters of the American Revolution (NSDAR or DAR)

 Our Chapter embodies in the United Kingdom the stated objectives of the National Society on the preservation of History, the empowerment of Education and the promotion of Good Citizenship (Patriotism in the United States).
 We are an active NSDAR ‘Service’ Chapter, and through our acts of service, we create pathways of positive impact across our local neighbourhoods, our nation, and even stretching across the globe.
 Since its inception, the DAR has overseen the lineage membership of over 1,000,000 women.
 Join us and help us grow.

-The National Society Daughters of the American Revolution (NSDAR) is a non-profit, non-political, volunteer women’s service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
-Membership is a unique opportunity to establish one’s lineage and heritage as a descendent of one (or more) who furthered the American cause in the American War of Independence.
+The National Society Daughters of the American Revolution (NSDAR or DAR) is a non-profit, non-political, non-religious-affiliated volunteer women’s service organization.
+In the United Kingdom, we are dedicated to promoting good citizenship (Patriotism in the United States), preserving our common American and British history, and securing the future through better education for children and adults.
+Membership is a unique opportunity to establish one’s lineage and heritage as a descendant of one (or more) who furthered the American cause in the American War of Independence.
 American citizenship is not a requirement for membership.

 Membership and Associate Membership – How to Join